Law enforcement investigating damage to Tesla charging station in Washington state

 By Graham Hurley, CNN

-(CNN) — Police and the FBI are investigating after a Tesla charging station was damaged in Lacey, Washington early Tuesday morning.
+(CNN) — Police and the FBI are investigating after a Tesla charging station was set on fire in Lacey, Washington early Tuesday morning.

+A person started the fire at the Tesla supercharger station around 1:30 a.m. local time, causing “substantial damage” to the charging station and the area around it, the FBI said in a news release

 Malicious mischief can be a felony charge depending on the amount of monetary damage caused, according to Washington state law.